wild-mustango/VenusOsTFT35/README.md

 ### Software

 In terms of sw, I had to write a small C program to manage backlight.
-The programs controls the GPIO port and automatically shuts the backlight of after any given time value in seconds without touching the display and turns on after touching the screen when backlight is off.
+The programs controls the GPIO port and automatically shuts the backlight off after any given time value in seconds without touching the display and turns on after touching the screen when backlight is off.

 For this, I used WiringPi library and system calls for the touchscreen input device.
 See backlightCtrl.c for more details.